zaheenadeep/zaheenadeep.github.io/content/post/2025-11-17-a-practical-introduction-to-containers-with-docker/index.en.md

 ```shell
 docker run -ti ubuntu /bin/bash
 ```
-> The `-t` and `-i` flags here are necessary since we want bash to run as an interactive terminal.
+> The `-t` and `-i` options are necessary here since we want bash to run as an interactive terminal.
 { .prompt-info }

 Voila, now we're inside the container.
 Notice how the hostname of the container is different from the host OS according to the bash prompt.
 You can use `ls` and `cd` to roam around inside the container and run `exit` to get out of it.
 The container will stop the moment you exit `bash`, i.e. when the command specified with `docker run` stops.